txrnqt/QuestNavTxrnqt/README.md

 	- Disable WiFi in `Settings > WiFi`
 		- **NOTE:** Be sure to completely turn off WiFi, otherwise the headset will constantly disconnect from the robot network as it tries to look for the internet.
 	- Disable Bluetooth in `Settings > Bluetooth`
-	- Disable the guardian for development purposes `Settings > Advanced > Experimental Settings > Enable custom settings`
+	- Disable the guardian for development purposes `Settings > Advanced > Experimental Settings > Enable Custom Settings` and **TURN OFF** `Physical Space Features`, `MTP Notification`, and `Link Auto Connect`
+		- These settings might also be located in `Settings > Developer > Experimental Settings > Enable Custom Settings` on some older OS builds
-4. Plug the headset into your PC and install the example .apk using MQDH
+4. Plug the headset into your PC and install the example .apk using MQDH or adb (`adb install QuestNav.apk`)
 	- **NOTE!** The example app team number is hard-coded to 9999

 ## Once-Per-Boot Setup
-These setup steps are required *once per boot* and can be prevented by ensuring your headset remains powered on using an external battery.
+These setup steps are required *once per boot*.
+This setup process can be prevented by ensuring your headset remains powered on using an external battery.
 1. Plug the USB-Ethernet adapter into the USB port on the Quest headset
 2. Start the QuestNav app using MQDH or by selecting the app icon in the launcher
-3. Check that the Quest headset has connected to your robot and is writing pose data.
+3. Check that the Quest headset has connected to your robot and is writing pose data

 # Unity Development Environment Setup
 ### Install Unity